sergio11/iot_event_streaming_architecture/README.md

 ## Architecture Overview

-The objectives of this architecture are the following:
+The main goals of this architecture are the following:

 * Ingest and store real-time data from IoT sensors located in various locations.
 * Analyze and make aggregations through rotating time windows to know average temperature by sensor or place, in addition to humidity, pressure and luminosity.